 Michael Painter and Sally Kohn host TED Salon: Thrive - September 22, 2022.
 (Photo: Gilberto Tadday / TED)

 It all began with a simple idea: inviting Indigenous leaders from around the globe to a major global stage to talk directly to the world about caring deeply for home and place.
 The easy part was finding hundreds of capable Indigenous voices to join the conversation.
-The hard part was selecting just five - four speakers and a singer - to share their stories of Indigenous guardianship worldwide, from the Boreal forests of North America to Amazonia, Pasifika, and Asia.
+The hard part was selecting just five - four speakers and a singer - to share their stories of Indigenous guardianship worldwide, from the Boreal forests of North America to Amazonia, the Pasifik, and Asia.

 As much as their territories may immensely vary from region to region, the consistent messages that each speaker brought to the stage while representing their Indigenous communities were similar: urgent, hopeful appeals on behalf of a planet severely damaged by colonization and extractive economies.
 Each, in their own way, was sounding the alarm, calling for the world to listen to Indigenous perspectives and learn from Indigenous knowledge – a generous attempt to show us all how to live in deep connection with our only home and the other beings who share the planet with us, if only we will listen.